-The clinic shall have a physician director whose responsibilities include the supervision of operational and medical services, the quality of services, appointments system and scheduling.
+The clinic will have a physician director whose responsibilities include the supervision of operational and medical services, quality of services, appointment systems and scheduling.

-1. Personnel staffing the clinic:

-- Clerical staff (may be provided by other team members) - Physician - Registered nurse - Physical therapist and/or occupational therapist - Personnel qualified to administer neuro-developmental test - Nutritionist (for evaluation of children < two years corrected age)

-2. Staff available to attend:

-Neonatal Social Worker

-E. Neuro-developmental assessment

-- 1. Corrected age 6-15 months: Bayley Scale of Infant and Toddler Development Third Edition Screening Test or "complete test". - 2.
+- 1. Personnel staffing the clinic: - Clerical staff (may be provided by other team members) - Physician - Registered Nurse - Physical Therapist and/or Occupational Therapist - Personnel qualified to administer neuro-developmental tests - Nutritionist (for evaluation of children<two years corrected age) - 2.
+Staff available to attend: - Neonatal Social Worker - E. Neuro-developmental assessment - 1.
+Corrected age 6-15 months: Bayley Scale of Infant and Toddler Development Third Edition Screening Test or "complete test" - 2.
 Corrected age 18-30 months: Bayley Scales of Infant and Toddler Development Third Edition (evaluation done at least 9 months after the 9-15 month evaluation).